BDC Hamburger Icon

 Ease of Use

-Despite its complexities, Salesforce is surprisingly easy to implement and use.
-Here are some notable ease-of-use factors we discovered.
+Despite its complexities, Salesforce is surprisingly easy to implement and use after the initial setup and customization.
+Here are some notable ease-of-use factors we discovered:

-• Salesforce’s navigation process is straightforward.
-We like that Salesforce keeps the navigation process simple.
-The upper tab-style layout is typical across business and personal software, making it easy to grasp; categories like “Home,” “Contacts,” “Accounts,” “Leads,” “Tasks,” “Reports” and “Opportunities” need no explanation.
-You can get instant help from the question mark icon in one of the corners of the screen – a handy feature we’ve seen on many other CRM packages.
+• Straightforward navigation: We like that Salesforce keeps the navigation process simple.
+The upper tab-style layout is common across business and personal software, making it easy to grasp; categories like “Home,” “Contacts,” “Accounts,” “Leads,” “Tasks,” “Reports” and “Opportunities” need no explanation.
+You can get instant help from the question mark icon in one of the corners of the screen — a handy feature we’ve seen on many other CRM packages.

-• You can use Salesforce at a limited level out of the box.
-Because of its numerous features and customizations, setting up the Salesforce CRM takes more time and expertise than other solutions we reviewed.
+• Limited out-of-the-box usability: Because of its numerous features and customizations, setting up Salesforce CRM takes more time and expertise than other solutions we reviewed.
 However, we appreciate that Salesforce’s smart default setup options help businesses use the CRM out of the box.
-You can gradually modify contact, opportunity, account, task and workflow elements as you explore the software’s full scope over time.
+You can modify contact, opportunity, account, task and workflow elements gradually as you explore the software’s full scope over time.

-• Salesforce doesn’t provide practice data.
-Note that you’ll need data to practice on during onboarding; Salesforce doesn’t supply this.
+• No practice data: Note that you’ll need data to practice on during onboarding; Salesforce doesn’t supply sample data.
 To get practice data, you can duplicate and isolate existing data or use a service like Mockaroo to create dummy data.

-• Salesforce’s onboarding and support resources are robust.
-We were pleased to see that Salesforce offers a wealth of support materials, webinars and guides to facilitate the CRM implementation process and resolve usability issues.
-Its global Trailblazer community is also an excellent resource.
-Additionally, the vendor promises a two-day query response time.
+• Robust onboarding help and support resources: We were pleased to see that Salesforce offers a wealth of support materials, webinars and guides to facilitate CRM implementation and resolve usability issues.
+Its global Trailblazer community is an excellent resource.
+You can also pay extra for a dedicated account manager and 24/7 phone support.

-• Onboarding users and updating permissions is straightforward.
-While in-house administrators may need specific training, we appreciate that Salesforce provides excellent admin controls.
-Setting up various permissions based on groups or individual users is simple.
-This is notable because some CRMs allow only admin settings by group.
-Creating different displays and workflows for various departments and employees is also straightforward.
+• Straightforward admin controls: While in-house administrators may need specific training, we appreciate that Salesforce provides excellent admin controls.
 If you have even moderate technical expertise and admin experience, you should have no trouble onboarding users, updating permissions or managing this CRM daily.

 Salesforce visual dashboard